 5. Add a small kitchen island

 If you're lucky enough to have a bit of space in the middle of your kitchen, you can add extra storage with a small, portable kitchen island.
 Instead of committing to a huge, built-in island, it's worth noting that there are loads of stylish free-standing ones around.
 They provide heaps of added storage and surface space for food preparation, and can even double up as a kitchen table too.
+And if you need extra cooking space you could always try out on the best portable induction hobs on here too.
 We love this slim-fitting one as not only does it double up as a storage unit and table surface, but it also has a handy built-in pole for kitchen towel storage too.

 6. Put in a cupboard bin

 Let’s face it, bins are bulky and take up a lot of room.
 So if you’re looking for more kitchen storage ideas, free up space where your bin was by installing a hanging bin on the inside of a cupboard door.
 Not only will it free up space for more storage, but it’s also a simple way of making your kitchen life easier - when you're done with your food scraps, simply slide them off the counter into the bin below.
 And, if you'd rather not have a bin on the inside of your cupboard, you could also use metal baskets like this one for food storage instead—consider putting your dry goods in here, such as onions and potatoes.